plyint/encpass.sh/README.md

 # encpass.sh

 encpass.sh provides a lightweight solution for using encrypted passwords in shell scripts using OpenSSL.
-It allows a user to encrypt a password (or any other secret) at runtime and then use it, decrypted, within another script.
+It allows a user to encrypt a password (or any other secret) at runtime and then use it, decrypted, within a script.
 This prevents shoulder surfing passwords and avoids storing the password in plain text, which could inadvertently be sent to or discovered by an individual at a later date.

-This script generates an AES 256 bit symmetric key for each script (or user-defined label) that stores secrets.
-This key will then be used to encrypt all secrets for that script or label.
+This script generates an AES 256 bit symmetric key for each script (or user-defined bucket) that stores secrets.
+This key will then be used to encrypt all secrets for that script or bucket.

 Subsequent calls to retrieve a secret will not prompt for a secret to be entered as the file with the encrypted value already exists.

-Note: encpass.sh sets up a directory (.encpass) under the user's home directory where keys and secrets will be stored.
+Note: By default, encpass.sh sets up a directory (.encpass) under the user's home directory where keys and secrets will be stored.
+This directory can be overridden by setting the environment variable ENCPASS_HOME_DIR to a directory of your choice.

-~/.encpass will contain the following subdirectories:
+~/.encpass (or the directory specified by ENCPASS_HOME_DIR) will contain the following subdirectories:

-* keys (Holds the private key for each script or user-defined label)
+* keys (Holds the private key for each script or user-defined bucket)
-* secrets (Holds the secrets stored for each script or user-defined label)
+* secrets (Holds the secrets stored for each script or user-defined bucket)

 ## Requirements

 encpass.sh requires the following software to be installed:

-* POSIX compliant shell
+* POSIX compliant shell environment (sh, bash, ksh, zsh)
 * OpenSSL

+Note: Even if you use fish or other types of modern shells, encpass.sh should still be usable as those shells typically support running POSIX compliant scripts.
+You just won't be able to include encpass.sh in any fish specific scripts or other non-POSIX compliant scripts.

 ## Installation